For small businesses, social media can be a valuable and cost-effective method of marketing communications if you know how to use it.

-- Using a tool like HootSuite or TweetDeck to schedule your posts.
+- Using a tool like HootSuite or Buffer to schedule your posts.

 - It can also help to allot yourself time for your social media, for example 20 minutes at 9am, 10 minutes at lunchtime and 10 minutes mid-afternoon.

-How do I use the various social media platforms?
+How do I use each social media platform?

 - Facebook has a casual, friendly environment.